-Pharmacy Benefit Drugs

-Drug Medical Necessity

-The dose prescribed is limited to: 30 kg to 44 kg: One 50 mg capsule twice daily ≥ 45 kg: One 50 mg capsule three times daily

-Initial approval will be for 28 days.

-Re-authorization criteria: Future re-authorization of continuous use of Impavido (miltefosine) beyond 28 days will be reviewed on a case-by-case basis for medically necessity.
+Pharmacy Benefit Drugs Drug Medical Necessity The dose prescribed is limited to: 30 kg to 44 kg: One 50 mg capsule twice daily ≥ 45 kg: One 50 mg capsule three times daily Initial approval will be for 28 days.
+Antitubercular Agents Re-authorization criteria: Future re-authorization of continuous use of Impavido (miltefosine) beyond 28 days will be reviewed on a case-by-case basis for medically necessity.

-Antitubercular Agents

 Sirturo (bedaquiline) Sirturo (bedaquiline) oral may be considered medically necessary for the following: Individuals aged 5 years and older and weighing at least 15 kg AND Diagnosed with pulmonary tuberculosis due to Mycobacterium tuberculosis resistant to at least rifampin and isoniazid AND Sirturo is used in combination with at least 3 other drugs that have been shown to be susceptible in vitro OR Sirturo is used in combination with at least 4 other drugs to which the individual's infection isolate is likely to be susceptible AND Total treatment duration is 24 weeks Initial approval will be for 24 weeks.
-Reauthorization criteria: Future re-authorization of continuous use of Sirturo (bedaquiline) beyond 24 weeks is considered not medically necessary
+Reauthorization criteria: Future re-authorization of continuous use of Sirturo (bedaquiline) beyond 24 weeks is considered not medically necessary Calcimimetics

-Calcimimetics

-Pharmacy Benefit Drugs Drug Medical Necessity Generic cinacalcet Generic cinacalcet may be considered medically necessary when all the following are met: The individual is aged 18 years or older AND The individual meets one of the following: Has been diagnosed with secondary hyperparathyroidism (HPT) in individuals with chronic kidney disease on dialysis Has been diagnosed with hypercalcemia in individuals with parathyroid carcinoma Has been diagnosed with severe hypercalcemia in individuals with primary HPT who are unable to undergo parathyroidectomy Sensipar (cinacalcet) Sensipar (cinacalcet) may be considered medically necessary when all the following are met: The individual is aged 18 years or older AND The individual meets one of the following: Has been diagnosed with secondary hyperparathyroidism (HPT) in individuals with chronic kidney disease on dialysis Has been diagnosed with hypercalcemia in individuals with parathyroid carcinoma Has been diagnosed with severe hypercalcemia in individuals with primary HPT who are unable to undergo parathyroidectomy AND The individual has tried generic cinacalcet first and had an inadequate response or intolerance to generic cinacalcet (documentation required) Calcium Channel Blockers Conjupri (levamlodipine) Conjupri (levamlodipine) may be considered medically necessary when the following criteria are met: • The individual is aged 6 years or older AND
+Pharmacy Benefit Drugs Drug Medical Necessity Generic cinacalcet Generic cinacalcet may be considered medically necessary when all the following are met: The individual is aged 18 years or older AND Meets one of the following: Has been diagnosed with secondary hyperparathyroidism (HPT) in individuals with chronic kidney disease on dialysis Has been diagnosed with hypercalcemia in individuals with parathyroid carcinoma Has been diagnosed with severe hypercalcemia in individuals with primary HPT who are unable to Sensipar (cinacalcet) Sensipar (cinacalcet) may be considered medically necessary when all the following are met: The individual is aged 18 years or older AND Meets one of the following: Has been diagnosed with secondary hyperparathyroidism (HPT) in individuals with chronic kidney disease on dialysis Has been diagnosed with hypercalcemia in individuals with parathyroid carcinoma Has been diagnosed with severe hypercalcemia in individuals with primary HPT who are unable to undergo parathyroidectomy AND Has tried generic cinacalcet first and had an inadequate response or intolerance to generic cinacalcet Calcium Channel Blockers (documentation required) Brand Calcium Channel Blockers: Cardizem (diltiazem) Cardizem CD (diltiazem extended-release) Cardizem (diltiazem), Cardizem CD (diltiazem extended- release), Cardizem LA (diltiazem extended-release), Norvasc (amlodipine), Procardia XL (nifedipine extended- release), Sular (nisoldipine extended-release), Tiazac